AgResearch/KGD/README.md

 The manual describing the use of the code is **KGDManual.pdf** in the top directory of this repository.

 This project was supported by the Ministry of Business, Innovation and Employment via its funding of the “Genomics for Production & Security in a Biological Economy” programme (Contract ID C10X1306).
+Additional outputs from that project can be found on its [ResearchGate page](https://www.researchgate.net/project/Genotyping-for-production-and-security-in-a-biological-economy-an-MBIE-project).

 Please cite